Glen Ellyn, Illinois: History

 In 1849, construction of the Galena and Chicago Union Railroad through Glen Ellyn was finished.
 The railroad was about a mile south of the corners.
 At first, trains running through the town on the railway did not stop there.
-A local landowner, Dr. Lewey Quitterfield Newton, made an offer to the railroad company: Newton would provide land for a right-of-way and build a depot and water tank if the railroad would require trains to stop there.
+A local landowner, Lewey Quitterfield Newton, made an offer to the railroad company: Newton would provide land for a right-of-way and build a depot and water tank if the railroad would require trains to stop there.
 The depot that Newton built became known as Newton Station, and the locus of the community shifted to the area around the station.

 The first church, a Congregational church, was built in 1862.
 Many Protestant churches were built in the village in the years to come.
 It was not until 60 years later that the first Catholic church was built.

 The growing settlement went through several names, including Babcock's Grove, DuPage Center, Stacy's Corners, Newton's Station, Danby (after Danby, Vermont, a local landowner's birthplace) and Prospect Park.
-The current Glen Ellyn is based on the Welsh version of the name of the then–village president Thomas E. Hill's wife Ellen, preceded by glen, referring to the local geography.
+The current Glen Ellyn is based on the Welsh version of the name of village president Thomas E. Hill's wife Ellen, preceded by glen, referring to the local geography.

 The name Glen Ellyn had been adopted by 1889, when village president Hill and businessman Philo Stacy spearheaded a project to create a new lake, called Lake Glen Ellyn (today's Lake Ellyn), by having a dam built in a nearby stream.

 In 1890, residents discovered mineral springs near the village.
 This contributed to Glen Ellyn advertising itself as Chicago's newest suburb and health resort, soon followed by the Village of Glen Ellyn being officially incorporated on May 10, 1892.
 The large Lake Glen Ellyn Hotel opened in 1892, the same year much of the business district was destroyed by fire.
 Fourteen years later, the hotel was struck by lightning and burned to the ground.

 The village's all-volunteer fire department was created in 1907.
 By the end of the 20th century, it was the last all-volunteer fire department in DuPage County.

 By World War I, Glen Oak Country Club served the Oak Park and Glen Ellyn communities, and in 1922 the first Glenbard high school was built.